Young fruit trees usually need staking to grow straight and encourage root establishment.

 Different types of stakes

-When choosing a stake for a fruit tree, size and diameter are essential: the diameter should ideally be 5 to 10 cm and the height should reach 2/3 of the trunk's height, staying below the first branches.
+When choosing a stake for a fruit tree, size and diameter are essential: the diameter should ideally be 5 to 10 cm, and the height should reach two-thirds of the trunk’s height, staying below the first branches.

 There are different types of guying:

-- rot-resistant untreated wooden posts or stakes like chestnut or hazel, which are natural, sturdy and durable;
+• Untreated, rot-resistant wooden stakes, such as chestnut or hazel, which are natural, sturdy, and durable;

-Reclaimed concrete reinforcement bars are sturdy and particularly durable, but their diameter is usually too small for proper staking.
+Reclaimed concrete reinforcement bars are sturdy and particularly durable, but their diameter is usually too small to provide proper staking.

-Similarly, avoid pruned branches that are too flexible and thin, as they may bend and not provide adequate support.
+Similarly, avoid pruned branches that are too flexible and thin, as they may bend and fail to provide adequate support.

 Different types of ties

 Several types of ties and fasteners are specially designed for staking.
-The important thing is always to choose flexible, quality fastenings that won't injure or damage the tree's trunk.
+The key is always to choose flexible, high-quality fastenings that won’t injure or damage the tree’s trunk.

-- plastic staking collars or foam ones, with a ratchet system for good adjustment;
+• Plastic or foam staking collars with a ratchet system for good adjustment;

-- flexible rubber ties like Tree fix, or reclaimed inner tubes;
+• Flexible rubber ties like Tree fix, or even reclaimed inner tubes;

-- metal ties only if covered with foam or elastomer, like Biflex or Toltex;
+• Metal ties only if they are wrapped in foam or elastomer, such as Biflex or Toltex;

-Avoid thin plastic strings or ties, which aren't durable, lack strength and can even damage the bark.
+Avoid thin plastic strings or ties, as they are not durable, lack robustness, and can even injure the bark.

 Steps to properly stake a fruit tree

-Depending on how the tree is packaged (container-grown or bare-root), the stake will be placed diagonally at an angle, or straight parallel to the trunk.
+Depending on how the tree is packaged (container-grown or bare-root), the stake will be placed diagonally or straight, parallel to the trunk.

 To install the stake:

-- position the fruit tree according to the chosen orientation;
+• Place the fruit tree in the chosen orientation;

-- place the stake about 15 cm from the trunk, facing the prevailing wind to ensure good stability and protect the tree from gusts;
+• Install the stake about 15 cm from the trunk, facing the prevailing wind to ensure stability and protect the tree from gusts;

-- insert the stake at a 45° angle for container-grown fruit trees (to avoid damaging the root ball), or vertically for bare-root fruit trees;
+• Insert the stake at a 45° angle for a container-grown tree (to avoid damaging the root ball), or vertically for a bare-root tree;

-- remove the tree to drive in the stake safely using a mallet, to about 50 cm deep, ideally deeper than the tree's roots;
+• Remove the tree to drive the stake safely using a mallet, to a depth of about 50 cm, ideally deeper than the tree’s roots;

-The tie forms a 'figure eight' around the trunk and the angled stake.
+The tie forms a figure-eight around the trunk and the diagonally placed stake.

 After staking